mpbsd/arch/README.md

     > exit
     ```

-10. Test your connection:
+10. Test the connection:

     ```shell
     # ping -c 3 archlinux.org
     ```

-11. Update system's clock:
+11. Update the system's clock:

     ```shell
     timedatectl set-ntp true
     ```

-12. Take a look at your disks:
+12. Take a look at the disks:

     ```shell
     # lsblk